jlmallas160190/storeEvertec/README.md

 ## API

 - Import the postman collection in your local environment to create customers, the json founds in the folder postman in the root from this project.
+- Create a customer from postman
+- Authenticate from postman
+- Create order from postman.
+- Pay a orden from postman and copy in a browser the `processUrl` and continue the flow payment.
+- The backend run jobs to get the transaction status, when the transaction has been fininished automatically change the order status.

 ## Contributing